Dating Advice

 Avoidant men can be articulate about connection.

-They describe a version of love that sounds exactly like what you want.
+They describe a version of love that sounds exactly like what you’re looking for.

 And then their patterns tell a completely different story.

-He says he wants something real but keeps things surface level.
+He says he wants something real but keeps everything surface-level.

-He says he’s ready for commitment but finds reasons why the timing is never quite right.
+He says he’s ready for commitment but the timing is never quite right.

 The words and the behavior don’t match.

-Don’t tell yourself he means what he says and the behavior will catch up eventually.
+Don’t tell yourself the behavior will eventually catch up to what he says.

 Behavior is the truth.